6 Reasons to get an Android Certification

 Certification training in Android will get you up to speed on every version of the OS (KitKat, Lollipop, Marshmallow…is anyone feeling hungry?), and give you the flexibility to get your apps working across all devices, on all versions of Android.
 The Android platform also has great cross-platform compatibility and gives programmers the chance to conduct developmental research in conjunction with other platforms.

 #5 You Can Have a Small Corner of a Large Market All to Yourself

 Other mobile operating systems are fixed, closed systems with a much smaller user base.
 There are better product differentiation and segmentation abilities on Android.
-With Android, your apps reach a huge number of devices and you can set your prices accordingly.
+With Android, your apps reach a vast number of devices, and you can set your prices accordingly.
 A first-time smartphone user and a fifth-time smartphone user are likely to differ in the amounts of money they’d be willing to pay.
 A tablet user and smartphone user will want to use very different kinds of apps.

 You don’t have to make the best stock market app for executives or the perfect educational game for children, and you could still find an interested and loyal set of users on Android.
 As more hardware devices start supporting Android, there is a larger user base for developers to tap into, and if there are more developers, the whole ecosystem becomes more vibrant.